Copter Parts – Materials

 Transparent Body Parts

-The clearest material I’ve tried is clear resin using SLA printing.
+• The clearest results come from clear resin using SLA printing.

-Vendors such as PCBWay will make this part for about $10 with clear SLA resin and polishing.
+Vendors like PCBWay can produce this part with SLA resin and polishing for about $10.

 Fasteners

-• Nylon M3 standoffs – to allow mounting the Equipment Tray above the flight controller.
+Nylon M3 StandoffElevates Equipment Tray above the flight controller

 Adhesives and Adhesive Tapes